ws2h02/Minesweeper/README.md

 6. chrono

 Compilation and execution instructions:
+1. Save "control_function.h", "system_function.h" and "Game.cpp" into a same folder.
+2. Executing "c++ Game.cpp" or "c++ -pedantic-errors -std=c++11 Game.cpp" to compile the program.
-1. Choosing "New Game" or "Load Game" by inputting 'N' or 'L'.
+3. Choosing "New Game" or "Load Game" by inputting 'N' or 'L'.
-2. a.
+4. a.
 If you choose "Load Game", please input the file name, then please jump to 6.
    b.
 If you choose "New Game", please read on.
-3. a.
+5. a.
 Choosing "Difficulty" by inputting "Simple", "Normal", "Hard", "Customized".
    b.
 If you choose "Customized", please input the height, width and number of mines.
    c.
 The maximum of the height and width is 100 and The maximum of the number of mines is Size(height* width) - 9 since there are at least 9 safe slots.
-4. Take your first step by inputting the X and Y (two integer), your first step and the nearly 8 slots must not be mines.
+6. Take your first step by inputting the X and Y (two integer), your first step and the nearly 8 slots must not be mines.
-5. Please wait because producing the Minefield need some time, more time if the size is bigger.
+7. Please wait because producing the Minefield need some time, more time if the size is bigger.
-6. Choosing your next move by inputting these 5 commands.
+8. Choosing your next move by inputting these 5 commands.
    a.
 "Open": This command will let you inputting the X and Y (two integer), then that slot will be opened.
    b.
 "Flag": This command will let you inputting the X and Y (two integer), then that slot will be flagged.
 If you flag a flagged slot, that slot will be unflagged.
    c.
 "Save": This command will let you inputting file name, your game is saved.
 Next time when you start the game choose "Load Game" and input the same file name then you will load your save.
    d.
 "Time": This command will show how much time you spent on this game.
    e.
 "Quit": This command will let you quit the game.
-7. Open all safe slots and flag all the mines.
+9. Open all safe slots and flag all the mines.
 Then, you will win the game!